 Costa Rica Tourist Board's List of Certified Hotels

 Global chain brands, such as Marriott, Radisson, Crowne Plaza and Hyatt, have standard hotels in and around the city of San Jose.
 Essentially, these hotels accommodate travelers for the nights before or after a flight from the second-busiest airport in Central America, Juan Santamaria International Airport.
 Unless they're there on business, most travelers don't stay for more than a night.
-Near Liberia Airport, there's a Hilton and a Hilton Garden Inn.
+Near Liberia Airport, there's a Hilton Garden Inn.

 Boutique hotels are the latest trend in Costa Rica; the tourist board has even started highlighting them on its website.
 Villa Caletas, for example, is nestled in a lush, cliffside rain forest overlooking the Central Pacific Coast.
 Nayara Hotel, Spa and Gardens in La Fortuna overlooks the famous Arenal Volcano.
 (See our review of Nayara Hotel, Spa and and Gardens.)

 If being pampered at a posh beachside resort is in order for your vacation, you can stay at one of Costa Rica's resorts.
 Many specialize in golf, spa treatments or family activities; some even have casinos.